 - Inquire about all the legal requirements from both your desired Parish/Church and from the City Hall where you will be getting your marriage license from.
 If you are overseas, you can make a call or send an email to know first-hand information.
 If you don’t know the phone number of your City Hall or Church, just google it.
 At this time, almost all the contact info is readily available online.
 It’s highly advisable to contact them directly so you can get first-hand information.

 - Get Certificate of Freedom to Marry from your Parish/Church overseas if you are eligible to do so.
-If canonical interview is allowed overseas, do that as well.
+If the Canonical interview is allowed overseas, do that as well.
 Take note that certain documents are needed by the church like an original copy of your baptismal and confirmation certificates (with annotation for marriage purposes) for the scheduled Pre-Cana seminar.
 But again check with your church first since requirements vary.

 - Do your Confession if you hadn’t done it yet.
+(1 Day)

 - Wedding day!